 Deaf dogs will also often get really ‘up’ into another dogs’ face in order to understand what the other dog is ‘communicating’ or is like.
 Many dogs can and do take offense at this when none is being given and so you have to be careful to ensure that your special needs dog is safe from harm.
 They are only trying to read the other dog with their other senses.
 Many deaf dogs also have some form of visual impairment.
 Could be minor, could be major.
 Another reason why they get close up to other dogs and people too just to make sense of what is around them.

 I teach everything from:

 Their Name – I use the first letter of ASL of their name

-Watch Me – I use a toy or a treat to begin and have them follow it to my face – general eye/nose area to look at me and reward – this changes to praise only through time where I then use just two fingers index and middle, slightly bent.
+Watch Me and Check In – I use a toy or a treat to begin and have them follow it to my face – general eye/nose area to look at me and reward – this changes to praise only through time where I then use just two fingers index and middle, slightly bent.
 I want them looking at me, not looking for the treat.
 I do not ask them to ‘look’ me in the eye.
 Behaviourally many dogs are not comfortable doing this and they will look at me from the corner of their eye or have eyes slightly averted yet they are watching me and I can see when I avert my own eyes a bit, that they will look more fully at me.
 There is a difference between having them look and watch you and having them stare at you.
 Dogs that have self-esteem issues and confidence plus trust issues, do not feel 100% comfortable, at least at the beginning to understand that it is ok to look at me at me eyes and that I am not asking them to stare or seeking conflict.